rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 Compatibility
 -------------
+- [All ship parts unlevelled at all vendors (ESM)](https://www.nexusmods.com/starfield/mods/6060) by SKK50: **[Patch required]** Depending on whether JIYT or this mod is set to higher priority, either some parts simply won't show up or will still have level or vendor requirements. (checked 2023-11-30; version 002)
-[Better Ship Part Flips](https://www.nexusmods.com/starfield/mods/5953) by Freschu: Fully compatible (checked 2023-11-07, v0.2.0)
+- [Better Ship Part Flips](https://www.nexusmods.com/starfield/mods/5953) by Freschu: Fully compatible. (checked 2023-12-01; version 0.4.0)
-[Better Ship Part Snaps](https://www.nexusmods.com/starfield/mods/5698) by Freschu: Fully compatible, but the flips added by JIYT won't have any particularly enhanced snaps (checked 2023-11-07, v0.3.0)
+- [Better Ship Part Snaps](https://www.nexusmods.com/starfield/mods/5698) by Freschu: Fully compatible, but the flips added by JIYT won't have any particularly enhanced snaps (checked 2023-11-07; version 0.3.0)
+- [DerreTech](https://www.nexusmods.com/starfield/mods/5686) by DerekM17x: Fully compatible. (checked 2023-11-30; version 1.4.7f)
+- [Ship Colorize](https://www.nexusmods.com/starfield/mods/7003) by DerekM17x: **[Patch required]** Changes made by Ship Colorize to the Dogstar StorMax 40/60 Cargo Holds won't show up or the flips will be weird, depending on which mod wins the conflict.
+Use the included compatibility patch. (checked 2023-11-30; version 1.0.6)
-[Ship Module Snap Expansion](https://www.nexusmods.com/starfield/mods/6029) by Gilibran: Compatible with all released plugins (checked 2023-11-07)
+- [Ship Module Snap Expansion](https://www.nexusmods.com/starfield/mods/6029) by Gilibran: Fully compatible with all-in-one plugin; other plugins not checked - use at your own risk. (checked 2023-12-01; version 1.0.0)
+- [Starfield Extended - Shields Rebalanced](https://www.nexusmods.com/starfield/mods/6238) by Gambit77: **[Patch required]** Shields will either be missing flips or not have higher health, depending on which mod wins the conflict.
+Use the included compatibility patch. (checked 2023-11-29; version 1.0)
+- [TN's Ship Modifications All in One](https://www.nexusmods.com/starfield/mods/6376) by TheOGTennessee: **[Patch required]** Decoratives will conflict, and also some cargo hold capacity will be different, depending on which mod wins the conflicts.
+Use the compatibility patch available on the TN's Ship Modifications All in One mod page. (checked 2023-12-01; version v2)
-[Ultimate Shipyards Unlocked](https://www.nexusmods.com/starfield/mods/4723) by JustAnOrdinaryGuy: Small incompatibility with the "USU - Quest Rewards.esm" modular plugin with regard to the Vanguard Bulwark Shield.
-Load JIYT below and do the initial Vanguard quest to get access to the module, or use the included compatibility patch. (checked 2023-11-24, v1.2)
+- [Ultimate Shipyards Unlocked](https://www.nexusmods.com/starfield/mods/4723) by JustAnOrdinaryGuy: **[Patch required]** Small incompatibility with the "USU - Quest Rewards.esm" modular plugin with regard to the Vanguard Bulwark Shield.
+Load JIYT below and do the initial Vanguard quest to get access to the module, or use the included compatibility patch. (checked 2023-11-24; version 1.2)

 ([TOC](#table-of-contents))